-Yes, you guessed it, exercise is great for relieving anxiety.
-Before you jump to the next suggestion though, think about this.
+Exercise is great for relieving anxiety.
+Before you jump to the next suggestion, however, think about this.
 You could end up seeing a bunch of doctors, taking pills and seeing a therapist for years.
 That’s a lot of time and energy spent.
-What if you just pivot the focus of your mind to get serious about exercise.
+What if you pivot the focus of your mind to get serious about exercise?
 You might avoid a lot of pain.
 Exercise naturally releases hormones that make you feel good.
 This is way cheaper and safer than any pharmaceutical product.

 Lack of rest magnifies any stressful situation.
-The right amount varies, but around 7-8 hours per night seems best.
+The right amount varies, but around seven to eight hours per night seems best.
 If you’re having trouble sleeping, try these tactics:

-● Do not use electronic devices in bed.
-The light disrupts sleep patterns.
+- Do not use electronic devices in bed as the light disrupts sleep patterns

-● Consider using a “white noise” maker while sleeping.
-This can cancel out other noise that keeps you awake.
+- Consider using a “white noise” maker while sleeping as this can cancel out other noise that keeps you awake

 These are steps to achieve good sleep hygiene.
 This means your sleep is more ordered and more restful.

 Getting connected with your spiritual side can have incredible benefits.
 Consider meditation and prayer to help reduce anxious thoughts.
-It might be difficult at first, since your mind is racing.
-But keep at it.
-At first, just let your mind race, and let your thoughts unwind.
-Letting this happen in a quiet place might be just what you need to begin to get free of anxiety.
+It might be difficult at first since your mind is racing.
+However, keep at it.
+At first, let your mind race and let your thoughts unwind.
+Letting this happen in a quiet place might be what you need to begin to get free of anxiety.
 In many cases, running around busy all the time doesn’t let you process thoughts and feelings.
 This generates anxiety.

 Anxiety – Symptoms and causes.
 (2017, August 16).
 Retrieved from https://www.mayoclinic.org/diseases-conditions/anxiety/symptoms-causes/syc-20350961